Ambiguity vs. Non-Commitment: Overcoming the Artist's Dilemma

 The Nature of Ambiguity in Art

 At its core, art is inherently ambiguous.
 Musicians, particularly those who write, perform, and produce their own work, often explore emotions, identities, and concepts that resist simple explanations.
-The beauty of music lies in its ability to evoke multiple meanings, allowing both artist and audience to interpret the work through different lenses.
-In fact, much of the allure of music is its refusal to conform to mainstream ‘formulas’.
+The beauty of music lies in its ability to evoke multiple meanings, allowing both the artist and audience to interpret the work through different lenses.
+Much of the allure of music is its refusal to conform to mainstream ‘formulas’.

 In the music industry though, the demands that are made on us to “stand for something” or offer easily digestible, binary narratives.
 Our art’s need for freedom to be fluid can be met with skepticism or backlash.
 Artists who lean too heavily into ambiguity might be accused of being evasive or indecisive.